passivsystems/protean/README.md

 ## Documentation

-Documentation is available on http://localhost:3001 when you run Protean locally.
-Below is a quickstart guide.
+Documentation is available on http://www.proteanic.org.
+Below is a quickstart guide to help you with setting up services and getting information on how to curl them.

 ### Setting up your services

-Create a file with a .edn extension.
-See *sample-codex.edn* at the root of this repository.
-Once you are finished your can add your service *codex* by;
+Create a file with a .cod.edn extension.
+See *sample-codex.cod.edn* at the root of this repository.
+Once you are finished you can add your service *codex* by;
 * uploading with the basic Protean CLI
-    - protean add-services -f /path/to/service.edn
+    - protean add-services -f /path/to/service.cod.edn
 * uploading with curl
-    - curl -v -X PUT --data-binary "@/path/to/service.edn" http://localhost:3001/services
+    - curl -v -X PUT --data-binary "@/path/to/service.cod.edn" http://localhost:3001/services
-* drop the .edn file in the root of your Protean directory and restart it
+* drop the .cod.edn file in the root of your Protean directory and restart it

 ### How to query your service